-We left town on a Friday morning and it was a super-easy four hour drive.
+We left town on a Friday morning and it was a super easy four-hour drive.
 We hit just a little bit of traffic as we approached downtown.
-Here is how we spent out three day weekend in Philadelphia:
+Here is how we spent our three-day weekend in Philadelphia:

 Make your way to the intersection of 17th and Walnut Street.
 Pull up in front of The Latham Hotel, where you'll spend the next two nights, and signal the bellman that you want to valet park your car for the weekend.
 Within a few minutes, they'll whisk your car away until you call for it again.